-A municipality or a regional district can incorporate or invest shares in a corporation to provide or support an economic development function to the community or region.
+A municipality or regional district can incorporate or invest shares in an economic development corporation to do the work in a community or region.

 How to Proceed

-Learn more about establishing a corporation.
+Learn more about establishing an economic development corporation.